 Despite many language advantages, most people face difficulties when learning a language.
 And you are not alone if you have the same problem.

 Many businesses have developed language applications, software, or SaaS to solve this.
-It helps with translations, pronunciations, vocabulary, grammar, and more.
+It helps with translations, pronunciation, vocabulary, grammar, and more.
 One such choice is Rosetta Stone.

 This language app teaches vocabulary and grammar.
 And it does without translating through images, text, audio, and video.